 Grace Bay, Providenciales, Turks and Caicos

-The crown jewel of Turks and Caicos, Grace Bay boasts powder-soft, white sand, and some of the clearest water in the entire world.
+The crown jewel of Turks and Caicos, Grace Bay boasts powder-soft white sand and some of the clearest water in the entire world.
 Adding to the appeal of the turquoise tides?
-The temperature, which consistently hits the 83°F mark!
+The temperature, which consistently hits the 83-degree mark!

 Best for: Couples and families